top of page

 Reducing Symptoms of Post-Traumatic Stress

-Therapy provides a safe space to process traumatic experiences, potentially reducing flashbacks, nightmares, and hyper-vigilance.
-A combination of eye movement therapy and talk therapy approaches have been shown to be most effective in treating unresolved trauma.
+Therapy provides a safe space to process traumatic experiences, address flashbacks, nightmares, and hyper-vigilance.

 Preventing Burnout